Mushrooms are a tasty

 This is great comfort food and is a good dish for a keto-friendly family dinner.

 Mushrooms have more benefits beyond being keto-friendly.
-They contain vitamins and nutrients that are beneficial to your long term health.
+They contain vitamins and nutrients that are beneficial to your long term health and supporting the immune system.

 This in combination with how friendly it is towards those on ketogenic diets makes mushrooms an excellent food to build meals around.
 A healthy amount of mushroom consumption is very good for you.